Netcracker/KubeMarine/documentation/Installation.md

         - man_groff
 ```

-If you need to disable AppArmor, you cannot do this using KubeMarine.
+If you need to disable AppArmor, you cannot do this using Kubemarine.
 If you absolutely need it, you can uninstall AppArmor from the system through the package manager.

 **Note**: After the installation of new repositories, the repodata is reloaded.